-What does it mean to live your best life?
+What does it mean to live my best life?

 Many of us have visions of a better tomorrow.
-These visions consist of various futures, where we will lose weight and get into shape, or quit smoking and drinking, or find a career that we actually love, make more money, write that book, master that musical instrument, have more free time, and so forth . . .
+These visions consist of various futures, where we will exercise more, or find a career that we actually love, make more money, have more free time, and so forth . . .

-Living your best life means living up to your potential.
-Living up to your potential means you actually do “the things you hope to do someday” NOW instead of putting them off for some magical time in the future.
+Living my best life means living up to my potential.
+Living up to my potential means I do “the things I hope to do someday” NOW instead of putting them off for some magical time in the future.
 It also means finding purpose and meaning in life.

-If you are reading this it is because you know you are capable of more.
-You have dreams and aspirations and you are just about ready to create the life you want.
-Check out the Live My Best Life 30 Day Challenge to get a sweet taste of what living your dream life feels like.
+(If you are reading this it is because you know you are capable of more.
+You have hopes and dreams and you are just about ready to create the life you want.
+Check out the Live My Best Life 30 Day Challenge to get a taste of what living the dream life feels like.)

-Living your dream life also means that as soon as you are living up to your potential, you continue to set the bar even higher.
-Creating the life you want requires a commitment to personal growth.
-You must be willing to change, to grow, and to do what it takes to live your best life.
+Living my dream life also means that as soon as I am living up to my potential, I continue to set the bar even higher.
+Creating the life I want requires a commitment to personal growth.
+I must be willing to change, to grow, and to do what it takes to live my best life.

-Living your best life also means living a balanced life.
+Living my best life also means living a balanced life.
 Balance is a key part of healthy living.
-By managing time and energy wisely, you nurture all aspects of yourself, your body, your mind, and your spirit.
+By managing time and energy wisely, I nurture all aspects of myself, my body, my mind, and my spirit.

-So what does it take to live your best life?
+So what does it take to live my best life?

 We can build strength of character by challenging ourselves and doing things that other people might consider difficult.
 We can then use that strength to make more positive changes in our lives.
 This method of developing inner strength is vital to staying committed to personal growth.

-It takes courage to create the life you desire.
-As you explore and honor what you ultimately want for yourself, you’ll find that means breaking some old habits and making changes in your life.
-Those changes may include walking away from friendships and other relationships that no longer support your growth and your goals.
-You may encounter resistance from friends and family as they see you take your future into your own hands.
+It takes courage to create the life I desire.
+As I explore and honor what I ultimately want for myself, I find that means breaking some old habits and making life changes.
+Those changes may include walking away from friendships and other relationships that no longer support my growth and my goals.

-Often times the people that don’t support you are the same ones that make no effort in their own lives, so they would prefer that others remain stuck along with them.
-It takes courage and strength of character to not care what people think, and to create the life you want even if others are judging your actions.
+Friends and family may resist some of these changes.
+Often times the people that don’t support me are the same ones that make little effort in their own lives, so they would prefer that others remain stuck along with them.
+It takes courage and strength of character to not care what people think, and to create the life I want even if others are judging my actions.

-Living your best life begins with appreciating the fact that you are alive.
-Realizing that life is a gift and every single day is a blessing is the foundation on which you build the life you desire.
-Appreciating life means respecting yourself and your body.
-Your body is your vehicle for this journey.
-Give it the fuel and maintenance that it needs, and it will perform at its best and take you everywhere you want to go.
+Living my best life begins with appreciating the fact that I am alive.
+Realizing that life is a gift and every single day is a blessing is the foundation on which I build the life I desire.
+Appreciating life means respecting myself and my body.
+My body is my vehicle for this journey.
+When I give it the fuel and maintenance that it needs, it will perform at its best and take me everywhere I want to go.

-Choosing actions that nurture self-respect also builds confidence, and confidence is vital to achieving your goals.
-By taking excellent care of yourself, you send a message that you are important and valuable.
-Building your sense of self-worth is inspiring and motivating.
+Choosing actions that nurture self-respect also builds confidence, and confidence is vital to achieving my goals.

-Being the best you can be also takes some organization.
-Setting goals and living a balanced life is much easier when you take the time to plan things out and write them down.
+Being the best I can be also takes some organization.
+Setting goals and living a balanced life is much easier when I take the time to plan things out and write them down.
 From daily to-do lists to 5-year plans, getting organized has a magical impact on our ability to achieve our goals.
 (See related article: How to Make Plans and Set Goals and Objectives)

 The cycle of self-mastery

-Notice that most of the components necessary for building the life you want function together as a sort of self-mastery-positive-feedback-loop.
-Respecting your body and mind and taking good care of yourself leads to better health and more energy, which increases productivity and motivation, which in turn increases your sense of self-worth and confidence.
-Confidence is the foundation of strength and courage, which are necessary for ultimately achieving what you want in your life.
+Most of the components necessary for building the life I want function together as a sort of self-mastery-positive-feedback-loop.
+Respecting my body and mind and taking good care of myself leads to better health and more energy, which increases productivity and motivation, which in turn increases my sense of self-worth and confidence.
+Confidence is the foundation of strength and courage, which are necessary for ultimately achieving what I want in my life.
 By working on one aspect of what it takes to live your best life, the other parts will naturally follow.